confidential-computing/governance/project-progression-template.md

 16. Social media accounts
 17. Existing financial sponsorship
 18. Trademark status
+19. Project Security Policy
-19. Any additional information the TAC and Board should take into consideration when reviewing your proposal.
+20. Any additional information the TAC and Board should take into consideration when reviewing your proposal.